Employer Of Record in Venezuela

 4,0016,000 units29%

-Over 6,000 units34%
+Over 6,000 units 34%

-Income Tax Law reform established the concept of a taxable unit (TU).
 The tax code established the initial TU at 1 bolívar fuerte (VEF), with annual basis adjustments according to the variation on the Consumer Price Index (CPI) from the previous year.
 For 2021, the TU published value is VES 20,000.

 0-2,000 units15%